 The majority of the detainees are Venezuelans, although cases of undocumented immigrants have been reported.
 They are violent in approaching their victims, according to testimonies from affected fishermen.
 Operations against pirates are frequently carried out in a coordinated manner between military and police agencies.

 Omar Prieto, governor of Zulia and a figure close to the disputed president Nicolás Maduro, activated in July a lake brigade that has 35 police officers, a speedboat, five rockers, eight motorcycles, and two patrols.

-A pestilent smell of gasoline, oil and soaked sand reigns on the beach of El Bajo, in the municipality of San Francisco del Zulia.
+A pestilent smell of gasoline, oil, and soaked sand reign on the beach of El Bajo, in the municipality of San Francisco del Zulia.
 The heat, humid and sticky, is around 35 degrees Celsius under shade on the day of our visit.